 Keeping the mind and body sharp is important for people of all ages, but becomes even more important as you get older.
 Participating in engaging activities in old age is a good way to spend leisure time as seniors begin to retire.
 It’s important for the elderly to remain active and social in their later years given the gradual decline of their physical and cognitive abilities.
 In addition, seniors should find ways to socialize in order to prevent feelings of loneliness and isolation that are common in old age.
-That being said, there are dozens of fun activities catered towards seniors that encourage them to spend time with loved ones and stimulate their brain.
+That being said, there are dozens of fun ideas catered towards seniors that encourage them to spend time with loved ones and stimulate their brains.

 Activities With Your Spouse

 You’ve built a life together.
 Now you get to spend your golden years growing old together.
 If you’re running out of fun activities to do with your spouse as you age, we’ve got you covered.
 Take a look at the following suggestions for fresh, new ideas.

 Senior couples are bound to have thousands of fond memories with their partner.
 There’s no better way to document those memories than to make a scrapbook, chronicling your lives together with photos, old notes, or mementos.
 For seniors suffering from memory loss, scrapbooking could be an effective way of holding on to distant memories and remembering some of the best times in their lives.

 Gardening encourages seniors to spend time outdoors and grow something beautiful and useful.
 Taking care of a garden together is a great new way for couples to bond after decades of marriage.
 Even those with physical ailments can still enjoy the experience by taking a few moments to pick out seeds or water the plants.

 Take a break from the indoors and spend a day outside with your partner.
 Walking along a nearby pond or lake and searching for the perfect fish to bring home can be a peaceful, low-impact workout that you’ll both enjoy.